mannamar/gameswap/README.md

 **Gameswap** is an online marketplace where users can find members of their local community to trade games with

 ## Technology
 Frontend built in React using Typescript.
-Backend API written in C# using the .NET framework.
+[Backend API](https://github.com/mannamar/gameswap-backend) written in C# using the .NET framework.
 Database hosted on Azure via Microsoft SQL Server.
-Design and layout was fully prototyped in Figma
+Layout and design were fully prototyped in Figma

 ## Features
 - Ability to sign-up and create a user account